 ADOT is required by federal regulation to collect statistical data on the race, color, national origin, age, sex, disability, low income status, and LEP of participants in and beneficiaries of its programs.
-The CRO staff works with both MVD and ECD to collect and analyze data through their quarterly report submissions.
-MVD submits incident reports of service denials to the CRO; if possible, these reports include the customer's demographic information and a copy of the customer's Photo Identification or Driver's License.
-This data is reviewed and tracked, and if needed, the CRO will work with MVD to ensure service denials are not done in a discriminatory manner.
+The ECR staff works with both MVD and ECD to collect and analyze data through their quarterly report submissions.
+MVD submits incident reports to document service denials, when possible, these reports include the customer's demographic information and a copy of the customer's Photo ID or Driver's License.
+This data is reviewed and tracked, and if needed, the ECR will work with MVD to ensure service denials are not done in a discriminatory manner.
 This data is used to document compliance with Title VI.